- Home

 Scotland – Home Energy Scotland

-Using a pre-payment meter can help some customers to budget better.
+Using a pre-payment meter can help with budgeting.

 Water rates

-Low incomes households can speak to their water provider to ask if their rates can be reduced.
-If you need water for health reasons, you may also be entitled to a reduction and you should also be on the Priority Services Register with your water company.
+Low-income households can ask their water provider for reduced rates.
+If you need water for health reasons, you may also qualify and should be on the Priority Services Register with your water company.

-Give your water company a call.
-You may be able to save up to 50% on your water bill.
+Call your water company as you could save up to 50%.
 Our financial inclusion team can help with this too.

 To find out what you might be entitled to: